 Performance Cash Awards.
 Performance cash awards are used in countries where it is difficult to grant equity.
 Employees who receive performance cash awards do not receive equity awards as part of the long-term incentive program.
 No Named Executive Officer received a performance cash award in 2024.

 Other Awards.
-While the 2014 Equity Plan provided, and the 2024 Equity Plan provides, the Talent and Compensation Committee discretion to grant different target aparts and aparts and different types of equity awards, including SARs and other stock-based awards such as unrestricted shares, no such awards have been or are expected to be granted to Named Executive Officers.
+While the 2014 Equity Plan provided, and the 2024 Equity Plan provides, the Talent and Compensation Committee discretion to grant different types of equity awards, including SARs and other stock-based awards such as unrestricted shares, no such awards have been or are expected to be granted to Named Executive Officers.